Planning to take the MCAT this upcoming cycle? The 2023 MCAT test dates are finally out!

 2023 MCAT Registration Dates

-According to the AAMC, registration for the 2022 MCAT opened in October for those testing in the first half of the year.
-Registration for the Jul-Sep test dates opened in February.
+According to the AAMC, registration for the 2023 MCAT opens in October for those wanting to test in the first half of the year.
+Registration for the Jul-Sep test dates opens in February.

 2023 MCAT Score Release Dates